dspasyuk/nphttpd/README.md

 # uhttpd
-uhttpd is a simple socket server implemented in MicroPython which used in controling NeoPixel array.
+uhttpd is a simple socket server implemented in MicroPython which used to control NeoPixel array.
+It loads index.html page with basic colour control features.
+Communication with the esp12 board is accomplished using MicroAjax framework.
-It loads index.html page with basic colour control fetures.
+Usage:

-Communication with the esp12 board is accomlished using MicroAjax framework.
+Upload all files to your esp MicroPython-enabled board and restart the board.